RivMt/server_remote/README.md

 # Server Remote

 Power off or reboot your computer remotely.
-It designed to support Windows, macOS, and linux, but I tested on Windows and linux.
+It is designed to support Windows, macOS, and linux, but I tested on Windows and linux.

 This project originally developed for my home server.
 So there is no authentication or security functions.
 To be careful using this on public server.